 Carbon Sequestration and Climate Mitigation

-Mangroves are among the most carbon-rich forests in the tropics, storing an average of 1,000 tons of carbon per hectare in their biomass and soils—up to four times more than terrestrial rainforests.
-This “blue carbon” is locked away for centuries if the ecosystem remains intact.
-Protecting mangroves is therefore a cost-effective climate strategy that also preserves livelihood sources.
-Programs like the World Resources Institute's Blue Carbon Initiative help countries incorporate mangroves into their national climate pledges, potentially unlocking funding for community-based conservation.
+Mangroves are among the most carbon-dense forests globally, storing an average of approximately 1,000 tons of carbon per hectare in their biomass and sediments—up to four times more than terrestrial tropical rainforests.
+This “blue carbon” is sequestered and stored for centuries when the ecosystem remains intact and undisturbed.

 Water Purification and Sediment Trapping